 I remember as a child, my whole family used the same bar of soap.
 Gradually though the bar of soap seemed to disappear and was replaced by liquid hand and body wash.
 Using bar soap had come to be considered to be unhygienic and a source of bacteria.
 The strange thing is even though we shared soap, we seldom got sick and had no diseases.
 In the last decade, I’ve switched back to bar soap again and am still reasonably healthy.
-So I am just incredibly lucky or have makers of personal care products been masterfully manipulating of our fear of germs?
+So am I just incredibly lucky or have the makers of personal care products been masterfully manipulating of our fear of germs?

 The switch from bar soap to liquid has been driven by a fear of bacteria lurking on bar soap.
 Companies encouraged the notion that using liquid soap was more hygienic.